anpham6/android-docs/source/methods/squared.rst

   Abort request if not completed in the given amount of time.

-  :param number? pid: File request self-assigned number :alt:`(options.pid)`
+  :param number pid: File request self-assigned number :alt:`(options.pid)`
-  :param number? timeout: Seconds until request expires
+  :param number timeout: Seconds until request expires
   :returns: PID of 1 or greater when successful
   :rtype: Promise<number>